Lievegem

-Lievegem (/nl/) is a municipality in the Belgian province of East Flanders that arose on 1 January 2019 from the merging of the municipalities of Waarschoot, Lovendegem and Zomergem.
+Lievegem (/nl/) is a municipality in the Belgian province of East Flanders that arose on 1 January 2019 from the merger of the municipalities of Waarschoot, Lovendegem and Zomergem.

 The merged municipality has an area of 80.78 km^{2} and is home to 26,441 inhabitants as of 2021.
 A referendum was held for the new name of the municipality, and 55% voted for Lievegem (literally Lieve Canal settlement).

 Lievegem consists of the following deelgemeentes (sub-municipalities): Lovendegem, Oostwinkel, Ronsele, Vinderhoute, Waarschoot, and Zomergem.